jajdp/Shenanibot-public/README.md

 ## Parameters

 ### Delegation Key (optional)
-**Note:** You do not need a delegation key if you don't want the levels to be automatically bookmarked, in that case, delete the parameter
+**Note:** You do not need a delegation key if you don't want the levels to be automatically bookmarked, in that case, delete the line that the parameter is on

 You will need a delegation key from your own [Levelhead account](https://www.bscotch.net/account) with the following permissions:
     -View own and others' Levelhead data (levels, profiles, aliases, etc).